Optimal General Matchings: Structure and properties of a basic canonical path

-{\bf Case: $a=c$ and $d\in \Q$.} If there is a positive meta-cycle of $\R$ incident only to one of its endpoints we use Lemma \ref{L1}.
-Otherwise set of all meta-paths of $\R$ between $c$ and $d$ have positive weight.
+If there is a positive cycle of $\R$ incident only to one of its endpoints we use Lemma \ref{L1}.
+Otherwise set of all paths of $\R$ between $c$ and $d$ have positive weight.
 If $d$ is odd w.r.t. $\Q$ then we use Lemma \ref{lem:shortcut_one_endpoint} by setting $S=R_{max}$.
-Otherwise we choose two heaviest meta-paths of $\R$ between $c$ and $d$ and they form a cycle $C$ of positive weight.
+Otherwise we choose two heaviest paths of $\R$ between $c$ and $d$ and they form a cycle $C$ of positive weight.
 Then we replace any non-positive cycle of $\Q$ with $C$.